ashishps1/awesome-low-level-design/problems/cricinfo.md

-# Designing a Cricket Information System
+# Designing a Cricket Information System like CricInfo

 ## Requirements
 1. The Cricinfo system should provide information about cricket matches, teams, players, and live scores.